Ground Floor Management

 - Mechanical re-clearing – equipment (tractors, brush mowers and saws) to clear the right of way floor.

-- Herbicide application – using of United States EPA-registered and approved herbicides to control undesirable vegetation.
+- Herbicide application – using United States EPA-registered and approved herbicides to control undesirable vegetation.

-So, before you perform any landscaping or plant any vegetation, be certain to review Permissible/Non-Permissible Guidelines to determine what vegetation is permitted within our easement.
+Before performing any landscaping or planting any vegetation near or around the transmission right of way, be certain to review Permissible/Non-Permissible Guidelines to determine what vegetation is permitted within our easement.

 Frequently Asked Questions